RoskiDeluge/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive is hardcoded with media queries and adjusts to the at specific breakpoints, wheareas a fully resonsive site continuously adjusts its size based on the viewport.

 2. Describe what it means to be mobile first vs desktop first.

+A mobile first site is designed for elements to display as desired in the mobile phone scale first.
+As the site increases scale to tablet size and desktop size, the design adjusts as desired.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Font-size: 62.5% scales down the root element font from 16px to 10px.
+So when we use rem units, 1 rem = 10px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows designers/developers to efficiently write css by nesting elements and allowing the re-use of code through the creation of variables and functions (aka, mixins).

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is parametric mixins.
+I think it's a perfect combination of CSS and JS.
+The concept that's giving me trouble is remembering that the pre-processor continuousy runs in the background and can throw errors that impede moving forward with the design.
+I should make a habit of checking the pre-processor status in my terminal.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.